kmussar/covid19_datathon/eda/README.md

-# Which socioeconomic factors contribute most to racial disparities in morbidity from COVID-19?
+# Which socioeconomic factors contribute most to racial disparities in mortality from COVID-19?

 ## Investigating Racial Disparities at the state-level:
 ### Datasets: